Chicken Korma Vs Tikka Masala: What’s The Difference?

 • Garnish with cilantro leaves before serving.
 Serve over steamed rice or with naan bread.

-So, what’s the verdict?
+So, which is better chicken korma and tikka masala?
 Both chicken korma and tikka masala are delicious options that will leave you satisfied.
 If you’re looking for a richer, creamier dish, chicken korma is the way to go.
 However, if you’re looking for a lighter, more tomato-based flavor, tikka masala is the better option.
 Whichever you choose, you really can’t go wrong!

 Related Posts: